 Cronbach's alpha is commonly used to assess the internal consistency of a scale.
-Generally, a Cronbach's alpha value above 0.7 is considered acceptable.
+Generally, a Cronbach's alpha value above 0.7 is considered acceptable (Citation).
 As shown in Table 3, the Cronbach's alpha values for each subscale consistently exceed 0.90, ranging from 0.87 to 0.93.
 This indicates that the scales demonstrate reliable consistency.

 3.2 Correlation